 Country Herb Rolls

-2. Add sugar and egg; stir in Yeast.
+- Add sugar and egg; stir in yeast.
 Whisk until mixture is smooth.

-3. Add flour, cornmeal, onion, salt and seasoning.
+- Add flour, cornmeal, onion, salt and seasoning.
 Stir with heavy wooden spoon.
 If necessary, work in a little additional flour with your hands until the dough is no longer sticky.
-Knead 2 to 3 minutes.
+Knead on floured surface for 2 to 3 minutes.
 Place dough in lightly oiled bowl and turn to grease top.
 Cover; let rise until dough tests ripe.

-4. Punch down, cover and let rest 10 minutes.
+- Punch down, cover and let rest 10 minutes.
 Turn out onto a lightly floured surface.
-Divide into 24 portions.
+Divide into 24 portions (cut dough into 4 pieces, the cut each of those into 6 pieces).
 To shape, roll each piece into a 6 inch long rope.
 Tie in loose knot.
 Place rolls into greased 9 x 13-inch pan.
 Cover and let rise until indentation remains after lightly touching.